 Check out these resources for help in describing what you want:

 - Create a picture of your future with the visioning exercise on CAREERinsite.

-- Know what you already have, such as your skills, experiences and attitudes.
+- Know what you already have, such as your interests and abilities.

 - Get to know yourself, what you love to do, what you value and what you’re good at.

 If you’re not sure what you want in your career, get to know your options:

 - View hundreds of occupational profiles and video career clips.